algorhythmicdev/AlgoWeb/README.md

 .
 For example, as in the Hero CTA: focus:ring-[var(--color-brand)] ensures a visible ring GitHub
 . |
-| [ ] | Hero Overlay & Animations: Hero backgrounds use animated gradients with neutral overlays for readability
+| [x] | Hero Overlay & Animations: Hero backgrounds use animated gradients with neutral overlays for readability — Gradient, overlay, and grain layers separated with reduced-motion safeguards.
 GitHub
 .
 Ensure each hero section includes an overlay (e.g. semi‑transparent white/black) so text remains high‑contrast (AAA).
 Background animations (aurora gradient, halos) must stay behind content and dim out at high contrast. | Hero components (Hero.svelte or page headers) | Wrap the animated background in two layers: